Giant's Causeway and Bushmills Railway: New line

 The new railway uses equipment originally assembled by Lord O’Neill for a tourist line at Shane's Castle, Country Antrim, which closed in 1994.
-The idea of using this to revive part of the Tramway was largely conceived and promoted by David Laing.
+The idea of using that material to revive part of the Tramway was largely conceived and promoted by David Laing.
 The Giant's Causeway and Bushmills Railway Company is a not-for-profit organisation with charitable status.
-Clearance of the trackbed commenced at the end of 1999 and the railway carried its first passengers at Easter 2002.
+The clearing of the trackbed commenced at the end of 1999 and the railway carried its first passengers at Easter 2002.

-On 10 July 2010 the railway took delivery of a specially customised 4 coach diesel multiple unit capable of accommodating up to 90 passengers.
-Manufactured by Severn Lamb UK Ltd., it was designed to enhance the visitor experience to the North Antrim Coast and to recreate, in so far as was possible, the passenger experience of the original hydro electric tram.
-Commissioning of the new rolling stock by the manufacturers began on Monday 12 July with the inaugural journey three days later.
+On 10 July 2010, the railway took delivery of a specially customised four-coach diesel multiple unit (DMU), capable of accommodating up to 90 passengers.
+Manufactured by Severn Lamb UK Ltd., it was designed to enhance the visitor experience to the North Antrim Coast and to recreate, in so far as was possible, the passenger experience of the original hydro-electric tram.
+Commissioning of the new rolling stock by the manufacturers began on Monday 12 July with the inaugural journey occurring three days later.
 The DMU is powered by a Kubota V3600-E3 engine and shares the line with the previous steam rolling stock.
 All vehicles run on bogies.
-The power vehicle is on the Causeway side and is shorter (4 windows) than the three trailers (5 windows).
+The powered vehicle is on the Causeway side and is shorter (four windows) than the three trailers (five windows).

 Route

-The upper station, just below the Causeway Hotel, has a single platform and passenger, locomotive and carriage facilities, all built in traditional style for the line, which departs towards Bushfoot Strand down a gradient which is sufficient to make the engines 'bark' on their return.
-It then follows the ancient sand dune system until it meets the River Bush where a newly installed bridge carries the line across.
-Just before the bridge is a passing loop, not normally used.
-Crossing Bushfoot Golf Course to meet Ballaghmore Road (which leads from Bushmills to Portballintrae) the line turns bringing it parallel to that road, which it follows to the lower terminus situated at the junction of the Portrush to Bushmills road.
+The upper station, just below the Causeway Hotel, has a single platform, and passenger, locomotive and carriage facilities, all built in the traditional style of the line.
+Trains depart towards Bushfoot Strand down a gradient which is sufficient to make the engines "bark" on their return.
+It then follows the ancient sand dune system until it meets the River Bush, where a newly installed bridge carries the line across.
+Just before the bridge is a passing loop, which is not normally used.
+Crossing Bushfoot Golf Course to meet Ballaghmore Road (which leads from Bushmills to Portballintrae) the line turns, bringing it parallel to that road, which it follows to the lower terminus situated at the junction of the Portrush to Bushmills road.
 The GC&BR Bushmills station is a single platform with no buildings.
 Alongside the line there is both a cycle track (National Cycle Network 93) and a footpath.